hoytech/update-immutable/README.md

     updatePath({ a: { $set: [2] } }, 'push', 'a.$set', [3])
     { a: { '$set': [ 2, 3 ] } }

 One thing to be aware of is that `updatePath` may be less efficient than `update`.
-Besides the obvious overhead of parsing the path string, making multiple updates in a row with `updatePath` will require multiple recursive traversals of the structure (and multiple shallow copies), whereas a single `update` with multiple commands embedded can ammortise this overhead over one call.
+Besides the obvious overhead of parsing the path string, making multiple updates in a row with `updatePath` will require multiple recursive traversals of the structure (and multiple shallow copies), whereas a single `update` with multiple commands embedded can amortise this overhead over one call.

 ## See-also